-Centennials Scholars: This is the highest level of scholarship offered by the W and is a very competitive scholarship.
-To be considered, interested individuals should participate in either the fall or the spring Award Recognition Day.
-Centennial Scholars are required to be members of the Residential Honors Program.
+Centennial Award.
+This competitive scholarship is the highest level of scholarship offered by the W. Qualified students are notified when they apply to the W, and they should participate in either the fall or the spring Award Recognition Day.

-Members in good standing in the Gordy Honors College may apply for grants to support their senior honors projects.
-The grants typically support one of the following:
+Members in good standing in the Gordy Honors College may apply for grants to support their independent research projects.
+The grants typically support one of the following: equipment needed to complete the project, travel to archives or libraries for research, or travel to conferences to present research.

 Applying for a Research Grant

 The grant application form is available at Honors College Forms.
-The application should be sent in hard copy to the Honors College office (W-599) or may be hand delivered.
+To ensure that discipline standards are met by the student in using the designated funds, any application should be reviewed by the student’s faculty committee before it is submitted to the Honors office.
+The application should be sent in hard copy to the Honors College office (W-1607) or may be hand delivered.
+Applications will be considered by members of the Honors Faculty Committee.

-Grant applications may be submitted on a rolling basis.
-These must be received in the Honors College office no later than 14 days prior to the conference presentation for which support is being requested.
-The Honors Committee will consider these applications on an ad hoc basis.
+Applications for support for presenting at conferences may be submitted on a rolling basis.
+These must be received in the Honors College office no later than 21 days prior to the conference presentation for which support is being requested.
+Members of the Honors Faculty Committee will consider these applications on an ad hoc basis.

 Students should explore all other possible avenues of funding before applying for an Honors College grant and are asked to indicate other sources of funding when completing an application.